aluneau/SimpleGallery/README.md

 To run the project you will need:
 #
-bower install angular angular-routes bootstrap
+bower install angular angular-route bootstrap
 #
 install php-gd